syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Dealing-with-Suggestion-Box.md

 ## Delay opening suggestion box

 The `PopupDelay` property is used to delay the suggestion box opening process.
 It gets milliseconds as input in integer data type.
-Here in this example, a time duration of 3 seconds is set as popup delay.
+In this example, a time duration of 3 seconds is set to popup delay.

 {% tabs %}